DBoocock/cans/README.rst

 Cells, Arrest, Nutrients, and Signalling - species and processes considered in the original model.

-It is possible to model other systems by defining new reactions and species. cans will generate SBML models for an arbitrary array size from a set of reactions common to each compartment.
-Models can be simulated, and results can be plotted.
+It is possible to defining new reactions and species to model other systems. cans will generate SBML models for an arbitrary array size from a set of reactions common to each compartment.
+Models can be simulated and results can be plotted.
 Given a set of initial parameters, cans will also fit models to species timecourses.
-The original application of cans, to model microbial growth in Quantitative Fitness Analysis (QFA) experiments, provides an illustrative example of the intended use and capabilities.
+The original application of cans, to model microbial growth in Quantitative Fitness Analysis (QFA) experiments, illustrates the intended use and capabilities.

 An Example: Modelling QFA and fitting data
 ------------------------------------------

-The image below is from a typical QFA experiment showing a rectangular array of cell cultures growing on the surface of a solid agar.
-Cell density timecourses are measured for as each spot grows.
+The image below, from a typical QFA experiment, shows a rectangular array of cell cultures growing on the surface of a solid agar.
+Cell density timecourses are measured for each spot.
 These are fit with a growth model and inferred parameters are used to quantify cell fitness.

 .. figure:: http://farm6.staticflickr.com/5310/5658435523_c2e43729f1_b.jpg
    :width: 600px
    :alt: Photograph of an array of cell cultures on a QFA agar

-   Figure 1: Photograph of 3x5 zone of a QFA agar showing growing cell cultures
+   Figure 1: Photograph of cell cultures growing in a 3x5 zone on a QFA agar

 To grow, cells consume nutrients which diffuse through the agar.
 The locations of cells are fixed; there is some outward growth, but